dgumustel/nlp_predictive_models/README.md

 This project showcases the use of Natural Language Processing (NLP) with classification models in identifying from "which subreddit a given post came from".

+This project is currently under development! - 04/03/21

 ---

 ### Notebooks in this repo: